 Legislative Candidates

-State Senate and Assembly candidates, who choose to keep their campaign spending under specified dollar limits, may purchase space in the county Voter Information Guide for a 250-word candidate statement (Government Code section 85601(c)).
+State Senate and State Assembly candidates who choose to keep their campaign spending under specified dollar limits may purchase space in the applicable county Voter Information Guide(s) for a 250-word candidate statement (Government Code section 85601(c)).

-Listed below are cost estimates provided by county elections officials of how much they plan to charge for legislative and congressional candidate statements in their county voter information guides.
+Listed below are cost estimates provided by county elections officials of how much they plan to charge for legislative and congressional candidate statements in their county Voter Information Guides.
 Please note that these are estimates and are subject to change.

 • Cost Estimates for State Legislative and U.S. Congressional Candidate Statements (as of 11/29/2023) (PDF) | (XLSX)

-To comply with Assembly Bill 773 (Pellerin) Chapter 664, Statutes of 2023, effective immediately, elections officials are required to post the form to be used by a candidate to submit a candidate statement pursuant to Section 13307, Section 13307.5, or subdivision (c) of Section 85601 of the Government Code, below is a list of each county’s URL to its candidate statement forms.
+County elections officials are required to post the form to be used by a candidate to submit a candidate statement pursuant to Elections Code section 13307 or 13307.5, or Government Code section 85601(c).

 For additional information, please contact your county elections official.